How To Make a Successful Viral Video

 First, send it to as many people as possible.
 Use your network of contacts to help distribute it.
 Get them to Tweet about it, put it on FaceBook, on personal blogs and anywhere else that they have a web presence.
 The more times a link to your video is published, the more chance you have on someone clicking that link.

+Next, put it on the big social networking sites, like Reddit.com and Digg.com.
 Finally, contact the editors of some of the biggest sites that link to these videos.
-A person email with a link can work wonders.
+A personal email with a link can work wonders.
 If it's related to a story they're running, even better.
 Sometimes, news station websites will eat up something viral, they are always looking for content.
 Take advantage of every media outlet.
-Like they say, you can't win the lottery unless you buy a ticket.
+As they say, you can't win the lottery unless you buy a ticket.
 In this case, every link out there for your video is a ticket to the viral fame jackpot.

 Follow Up Your Viral Video